Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Discussion

-Existing lensless cameras either focuses on bioinspired compound-eye optical layout (e.g., metasurface ommatidia~\cite{kogos2020plasmonic}) or heuristic PSF engineering e.g., DiffuserCam~\cite{antipa2018diffusercam} and PhlatCam~\cite{boominathan2020phlatcam}.
-The proposed Voronoi-Fresnel lensless camera differentiates itself from both compound-eye and PSF engineering.
-First, although the base first-order Fresnel phase is a mimicry of the ommatidium in apposition compound eyes, its distribution across the planar area is neither random nor regular, but optimized to yield optimal performance.
-Second, the overall PSF is not engineered directly from a single phase profile, but a composition of various directional filters from individual sub-aperture's diffraction patterns.
-This facilitates large-area design in high spatial resolution, which alleviates the sampling load for the phase element on mega-pixel sensors.
-The smooth microstructures ease fabrication requirements than otherwise high-frequency random features in heuristic designs.
-Finally, the Voronoi-Fresnel lensless camera finds an in-between strategy that takes advantages of both compound-eye and PSF engineering methods.
-The resulting Vornoi-Fresnel phase is capable of superior image quality with cost-effective hardware design.
+Additional benefits of the proposed design lie on various aspects.
+Since our design is a tessellation of the base Fresnel phase, it facilitates large-area design in high spatial resolution, which alleviates the sampling load for pixel-wise phase element optimization on mega-pixel sensors.
+The resulting smooth microstructures ease fabrication requirements than otherwise high-frequency random features in prior designs.
+The Voronoi-Fresnel design finds an in-between strategy that takes advantages of both compound-eye and PSF engineering methods.